 HER: Yeah, I’m glad we didn’t sign up for a ride on that roller coaster!
 The last part to focus on is your pictures.
 It goes without saying that human beings are visual creatures, yet so many people seem to treat their profile photos as an afterthought.
 That is a mistake.
 Baby, as our online profilemaster, I know you have a bunch of guidelines that you swear by, so maybe it would be helpful to share them with everyone here.

 HIM: Sure.
 I’m not saying everyone should do things the way we do, but here are the rules that I go by with our profile pictures:

-- Include pictures of both of you together.
+- Include pictures of both of you together (this is different than point 1 above).
 Some single individuals have been known to try to pass themselves off as part of a couple in order to attract attention they would not generate on their own.
 Additionally, the people you’re interested in may be able to pick up on the intangibles of your chemistry as a couple just by seeing you together.

 - Put dates on the pictures.
 Saying they’re ‘recent’ doesn’t mean much when, well, we’re not sure how recently you said ‘recent’.
 It’s like arriving at a store and seeing a sign that says ‘Back in 15 Minutes’.
 If you don’t know when they put up the sign, it’s almost completely useless.
 Basically, we want to know if what we’re seeing is ancient history or breaking news!